 After separation, women go through a steeper decline in household income and a greater chance of poverty.
 This is mainly caused by lower earnings (if the woman is a stay at home mom) and finding ways to make ends meet while providing for children.
 Although, there’s more challenges along the way that we’ll get to.

 2. Finances and women’s cash flow

-It may sound surprising, but the biggest concern that a woman has during divorce is money ahead of their own children.
+It may sound surprising, but the one of the biggest challenges women face going through a divorce is money, ahead of their own children.
 A study showed that money is the number one concern with a figure of 86%.
 Money was ranked ahead of children (74%) which shows how uncertain women perceive the future after separation.

 Each woman has their own set of challenges when it comes to finances.
 A lawyer and an accountant is usually needed to figure out how retirement assets will be handled.
 A 401k or a pension usually requires the court to divide them, and it takes time.
 There’s a lot of moving pieces for a woman going through a divorce.
 You have to figure out a new budget, cancel any joint credit cards, and change any family insurance plans.